RaghaviRajumohan/rhythmsofdata/index.md

 </h3>

 <p>
-This tool extends the streams prediction model by providing an interactive, cloud-hosted interface that allows users to input song features and receive real-time streaming predictions.
-Designed to empower music industry stakeholders, the calculator supports data-driven decision-making for production, marketing, and playlist optimization strategies.
+The interactive Streams Prediction Calculator allows users to input song features and receive real-time streaming predictions through a cloud-hosted interface.
 Its intuitive design bridges technical insights with actionable business applications, enhancing the utility of predictive analytics in the music industry.
 </p>

 <p>